The short answer: No.

 TVOCs are the total of a group of Volatile Organic Compounds (VOCs).
 Before answering the question above, here are some basics that you need to know:

-Bottom line is that the lower the TVOC levels are, the better from a safety and general well-being standpoint.
+In other words, the lower the TVOC levels, the better from a safety and general well-being standpoint.